-You can use the DB->del() method to delete a record from the database.
+You can use the Db::del() method to delete a record from the database.
 If your database supports duplicate records, then all records associated with the provided key are deleted.
 To delete just one record from a list of duplicates, use a cursor.
-Cursors are described in Using Cursors (page 39).
+Cursors are described in Using Cursors (page 33).

-You can also delete every record in the database by using DB->truncate().
+You can also delete every record in the database by using Db::truncate().

 '''

-#include <db.h>

-#include <db.h>

-#include <string.h>
+#include <db_cxx.h>

-....

-DBT key;

-DB my_database;
+...

+Db my_database(NULL, 0);

+// Database open omitted for clarity

 float money = 122.45;

-/ Database open omitted for clarity /

-/ Zero out the DBTs before using them. /

-memset(&key, 0, sizeof(DBT));

-key.data = &money;

-key.size = sizeof(float);
+Dbt key(&money, sizeof(float));

-my_database->del(my_database, NULL, &key, 0);
+my_database.del(NULL, &key, 0);

 '''